cubuletz/Firstmilestoneproject/README.md

 #### Across the entire site

 - Navbar: Allows all users to navigate to any part of the website without the use of browser 'back' and 'forward' buttons.
-- Collapsed Navbar: Gives all users the ability to navigate the site whilst in mobile view.
+- Collapsed Navbar: Gives all users the ability to navigate the site while in the mobile view.
-- Social media links: Allows users to follow WingsShop on social media platforms available (the links are sending the users to homepage of each platform only)
+- Social media links: Allows users to follow WingsShop on social media platforms available (the links are sending the users to the homepage of each platform only)

 #### index.html